Frequently asked questions

 You must have been accepted onto Tower Hamlets Common Housing Register to be able to apply for rented properties through Homeseekers.
 Anyone aged 18 years or over may apply to join the Housing Register.

-You will receive a letter confirming that you have been accepted onto the Housing Register.
-The letter will tell you which band you have been placed into, your preference date and the size of property you are eligible for.
+You will receive an email confirming that you have been accepted onto the Housing Register.
+The email will tell you which band you have been placed into, your preference date and the size of property you are eligible for.

 There are some people who are not eligible to be included on the Housing Register.
 These are:

 Certain people who are subject to Immigration Control under the 1996 Asylum and Immigration Act.

 Certain people from abroad who are not subject to immigration control but who are not habitually resident in the UK, the Channel Islands, the Isle of Man or the Republic of Ireland.